semdinsp/email-authentication/README.md

 email-authentication gem
 ========================

 Given an email address, check to see if it is valid.
-Check the structure of the address, MX record of the domain and if the domain accpts the SMTP connection
+Check the structure of the address, MX record of the domain and if the domain accepts the SMTP connection and the recipient address.
+Checking the smtp connection is unique to this gem that I am aware of.

 Usage case
 =====================
 Let's say you are using Amazon SES and you want to validate your email addresses before you send via SES (or any other provder).
-Amazon is quite particular about bounce rates and cchecking prior to sending via SES can prevent your account from being blocked.
+Amazon is quite particular about bounce rates and checking prior to sending via SES can prevent your account from being blocked.

 Simplest usage
 =====================